shivathapaa/Nepali-Date-Picker/sample/jsApp/README.md

 Requires **Node.js 18 or newer**.

-## Related check

-The showcase links the packages from source, so it cannot catch a broken `exports` map, a missing `files` entry or an incomplete `dist`. `npm run verify:pack` in `js/` closes that gap: it packs both packages into tarballs, installs them into a throwaway consumer, round-trips a conversion and bundles the web component, exactly as a real `npm install` would.
-It is a required gate in the publish workflow.
+To check what a real `npm install` would give instead, run `npm run verify:pack` in `js/`: it packs both packages into tarballs, installs them into a throwaway consumer, round-trips a conversion and bundles the web component.